-Compendium of Animal Rabies Control, 1995 National Association of State Public Health Veterinarians, Inc.
+Compendium of Animal Rabies Control, 1996 National Association of State Public Health Veterinarians, Inc.\

-The purpose of this Compendium is to provide rabies information to veterinarians, public health officials, and others concerned with rabies control.
-These recommendations serve as the basis for animal rabies-control programs throughout the United States and also facilitate standardization of procedures among jurisdictions, thereby contributing to an effective national rabies-control program.
+The purpose of this Compendium is to provide information on rabies to veterinarians, public health officials, and others concerned with rabies control.
+These recommendations serve as the basis for animal rabies-control programs throughout the United States and facilitate standardization of procedures among jurisdictions, thereby contributing to an effective national rabies-control program.
 This document is reviewed annually and revised as necessary.
-Recommendations for immunization procedures are contained in Part I; all animal rabies vaccines licensed by the U.S. Department of Agriculture (USDA) and marketed in the United States are listed in Part II; Part III details the principles of rabies control.
+Recommendations on immunization procedures are contained in Part I; all animal rabies vaccines licensed by the United States Department of Agriculture (USDA) and marketed in the United States are listed in Part II; Part III details the principles of rabies control.